How To Empty A Catheter Bag: 14 Steps (with Pictures) - WikiHow

 3. Step 3 Soak your catheter bag with vinegar diluted in water.
 3 Soak your catheter bag with vinegar diluted in water.
 Mix a solution of 1 part white vinegar with 3 parts warm water.
 Funnel this solution into your bag and seal your bag off.
 Let your bag soak for 20 minutes.[14]

-• You should always rinse out the catheter bag before you reuse it.
+• Always rinse out the catheter bag before you reuse it.
 You should also rinse out the leg bag and let it dry if you are switching to a large catheter bag for the night.

-• You should clean the leg bag every day if you use it daily and replace it with a new bag once a month.
+• Clean the leg bag every day if you use it daily and replace it with a new bag once a month.

 4. Step 4 Rinse your bag with cold water.
 4 Rinse your bag with cold water.
 After your bag is done soaking, drain the vinegar solution out completely.
 Then, fill your bag with cold water and let it run through the bag's drain to completely remove the vinegar solution.
 Rinse your bag 2-3 times to get out all the vinegar wash.[15]